Header

 You can add a reference code for your project.
 Any reference number/code listed here will be reported with every donation made to this project, or to fundraisers created for the project.

-This will also be reported as the "Meddelande" in Swish reports if added.
 NOTE: This code will be visible to Swish donors when completing the payment in the Swish app.

 Footer